Novel regular black holes: geometry, source and shadow: Conclusion

 Throughout our discussion, we used a specific parametrization, namely $m^2=g^2/b_0^2$.
 Depending on the values of $m^2$, different classes of geometries can be constructed from the model mentioned above.
 For $m^2=0$, we have a mutated Reissner–Nordström geometry with an imaginary charge and a vanishing mass parameter.
 A family of regular black holes having two horizons can be presented when $0<m^2\leq0.25$.
 When $0.25<m^2\leq0.296$ we have spacetimes representing horizon-less compact objects having photon spheres. \item The singular RN-type metric $(m^2=0)$ violates all the classical energy conditions.
 However, after regularization, the family of regular black holes $(0<m^2\leq0.25)$ seem to satisfy all the energy conditions in a specific range of $r$, though not everywhere.
 Further, for the regular black hole family, we have shown that components of the curvature tensor and different curvature scalars are indeed finite everywhere.
 Following a different path \cite{Modesto}, we have also confirmed that the regular black hole family is geodesically complete for massive and massless test particles.

 \item We found that the family of regular black holes and the horizonless compact objects can be interpreted as the gravitational field sourced by a minimally coupled nonlinear magnetic monopole.
 The total stress energy can be divided into two parts; one satisfying NEC and WEC and the other violating them.
 The source of the singular RN-type metric $(m^2=0)$ may be chosen as a linear magnetic monopole.
-As we mentioned in the Introduction, it remains a concern that the source of a regular black hole requires modelling using a nonlinear electromagnetic field.
+As we mentioned in the Introduction, it remains a concern that the source of each regular black hole requires modelling using a different nonlinear electrodynamics Lagrangian.
 This deficiency needs to be remedied through further explorations in future.
 We have also shown how the matter required for our geometry may also be modelled using braneworld gravity.

-\item Finally, we present the shadow radius of the regular black hole.
-Comparing with the observed EHT collaboration results, we find that both M 87$^{*}$ and Sgr A$^{*}$ can indeed be modelled by our regular black hole corresponding to particular values for the set $(b_{0}^{2}, m^{2})$.
-Interestingly, one can also model the data by a horizon-less compact object ($0.25<m^{2}\leq0.296$). \end{enumerate} In conclusion, we have found regular spacetimes with and without horizons, sourced by a nonlinear magnetic monopole, which may be used to model the supermassive compact objects as well as ordinary compact objects, which seem to be abundant in different galaxies in the universe.
+\item Finally, we obtain the circular shadow radius of our regular black hole.
+Comparing with the observed EHT collaboration results on the average shadow radius, we find that both M 87$^{*}$ and Sgr A$^{*}$ can possibly be modelled by our regular black hole corresponding to particular values for the set $(b_{0}^{2}, m^{2})$.
+Interestingly, one can also model the data by a horizon-less compact object ($0.25<m^{2}\leq0.296$).
+It is a fact that a large number of astrophysical objects (including hypothetical ones) seem to be possible candidates for modeling the shadow images observed till date.
+One can break this `degeneracy' only if we have more observations and we are able to decide which of the models have a statistically significant match with available data.
+In this paper, we have, however, not tried any such comparisons--our purpose is to just demonstrate the feasibility of our model spacetime as a possible candidate.

+\end{enumerate} In conclusion, we have found regular spacetimes with and without horizons, sourced by a nonlinear magnetic monopole, which may be used to model the supermassive compact objects as well as ordinary compact objects, known to be abundant in different galaxies in the universe.